Georg-code/roeschti/README.md

 ## Mitmache

-First of all, _merci_ for considering participating to this joke, the Swiss government and Rodger Federer will thank you later!
+First of all, _merci_ for considering participating to this joke, the Swiss government and Roger Federer will thank you later!
 Feel free to throw in a few identifiers here and there, and open a pull-request against the `hauptast` (Swissgerman for `mainbranch`).